Section 06 / 10

 Prohibition: Combining Agency and Guarantee

-Same party cannot simultaneously act as agent AND guarantor in same contract because roles conflict.
-BUT: if party volunteers guarantee independently (outside agency contract), party acts as guarantor in different capacity and remains liable even if discharged from agent role.
+• Independent volunteer guarantee: If a party volunteers an independent guarantee outside the agency contract, the party acts as guarantor in a different capacity and remains liable even if discharged from the agent role.

 Types of Personal Guarantees

-• Guarantee with Right of Recourse (Kafalah Billah): Guarantor can pursue debtor for reimbursement.
+• Guarantee with right of recourse: Guarantor can pursue debtor for reimbursement.
 Offered at debtor's request or with debtor's consent.
 Most common.

 • Volunteer/Non-Recourse Guarantee: Guarantor waives right to pursue debtor.
 Offered voluntarily without debtor's request or consent.